Industrial Hygienists and Toxicologists

 - Information on the effects of chemical exposures include:

 - Serving as a liaison with medical professionals during both the pre-hospital and hospital phases regarding the nature of the exposures and potential health effects to better inform treatment - See Acute Patient Care Guidelines

 - Provide information and support for communications regarding post emergency health effects issues - See Risk Communication

 - Industrial hygienists will often be involved in site clean-up and remediation plan development and implementation as well as management of decontamination waste issues - See Response Planning - Key Guidance Documents

 - What is an Industrial Hygienist?
 (American Industrial Hygiene Association (AIHA))

-- Resource Guide to Careers in Toxicology (Includes "What is Toxicology?" and "What Do Toxicologists Do?")
+- Becoming a Toxicologist (Includes "What is Toxicology?" and "What Do Toxicologists Do?")
 (Society of Toxicology (SOT))

-- Incident Preparedness and Response Working Group (AIHA)
+- Technical Framework: Emergency Preparedness and Response for the Industrial Hygienist (AIHA)